ajwalkiewicz/cochar/docs/_build/html/_sources/readme.md.txt

 ## Contribution

-If you want to contribute to `cochar` projcet read [contribution](CONTRIBUTION.md) for more information.
+If you want to contribute to `cochar` project read [contribution](CONTRIBUTION.md) for more information.

 ## Authors & Contributors